dateng2016/notes/infra_doc_v2.md

 # ETA-auto-dispatch

 Driver auto-assignment happens in this service.
-There are a variety of logic we can choose for how we want to assign the orders (such as choosing the nearest driver or the driver with the minimum number of orders)
+There are a variety of logic we can choose for how we want to assign the orders (such as choosing the nearest driver or the driver with the minimum number of orders).
+We have BOTH in-house driver assignment AND third-party driver assignments.
+In addition, we also have hybrid auto-dispatch, where we first try in-house assignment and then go for third-party driver assignment if the in-house assignment does not work.

 # Payment-service